Feedback on Homelessness Response Action Plan (HRAP) and

 1. Urgently and proactively catalog the baseline status of homelessness and services in Multnomah County.
 We can’t understand the scope and depth of the problem, and hence respond to it, unless we actually measure it.

 1. Create a list of individuals that includes their names, where they are currently living, what they need to be sheltered or housed, and what their barriers are.
-Establish a dedicated team of outreach workers, harness volunteers and neighborhood associations, create a grid, use technology - apps, ipads, etc - and count.
+Establish a dedicated team of outreach workers, harness volunteers and neighborhood associations, create a grid, use technology - apps, iPads, etc - and count.
 Hire two limited duration full time staff for one year to create and shepherd this By Name List effort.

 2. Catalog and coordinate outreach.
 Hire two dedicated limited duration staff for six months to identify which organizations are providing which services, what their scope of work and geographic outreach is, and describe this verbally and visually.